Limitarianism (ethical): Response and criticism

 In the year 2021, two articles were published in the Penn Journal of Philosophy Politics and Economics, Volume 16, providing academic analysis of economic limitarianism from different points of view.
 The articles specifically tackled the version of economic limitarianism promoted by Robeyns, and referred to her work.

 In the first article of the two, Karl Meyer proposed extending Robeyns' theories by applying them to corporations.
 Meyer posited that the problems raised by Robeyns with regard to excess of wealth, were not limited to individuals, but rather were also characteristic of corporations.
 Thus, it was Meyer's opinion that the wealth of corporations should also be subjected to limitarian laws and regulations.

 The second article of the two, written by Timothy J. Nicklas, criticizes Robeyns' views.
 Nicklas addresses two of Robeyns' claims concerning the benefits of economic limitarianism, specifically that: 1.
 It is possible to determine a wealth limit which objectively encapsulates "what is needed to have a flourishing life", and 2.
 That limitarianism would improve the democratic process.
-Nicklas is not convinced that there could be an over-arching objective economic measure of people's financial needs to assert a 'good life', a criticism already raised earlier by Bluestein.
+Nicklas is not convinced that there could be an overarching objective economic measure of people's financial needs to assert a 'good life', a criticism already raised earlier by Bluestein.
 Nicklas also pointed out, that the striving for political power and the abuse thereof shall continue, even if there had been a limit placed on individual wealth.